Prince Albert of Saxe-Coberg and Gotha; what a top bloke.

 Here is a lovely video from their website all about the process the leather goes through which we then use to create our stunning collars, leads and belts.

 Bridle leather is pretty amazing, and the cream of the crop of leather in this country.
-It has a beautiful quality to it whereby over time and with use, like a trusted pair of boots, or your favourite bag, it becomes more malleable and soft to the touch, so it provides the perfect combination of style, with the added benefit of knowing you are literally in safe hands.
+It has an exceptional quality to it whereby over time and with use, like a trusted pair of boots, or your favourite bag, it becomes more malleable and soft to the touch, so it provides the perfect combination of style, with the added benefit of knowing you are literally in safe hands.

 Their brass products are second-to-none, which is why we wouldn't go anywhere else.

-No two pieces are the same, so when you buy an Albert twisted lead not only will you be delighted with your purchase, but you can also guarantee that nothing else like it exists.
+No two products are the same, so when you buy an Albert twisted lead not only will you be delighted with your purchase, but you can also guarantee that nothing else like it exists.

-A stunning lead that looks every bit the aristocratic gentleman, wouldn't you agree?
+A classically sophisticated lead that looks every bit the aristocratic gentleman, wouldn't you agree?

 To order your Albert twisted lead, please click here.